Practice

 Awards

-The practice has received over thirty five awards in recognition of its design quality and architectural output.
+The practice has received over forty awards in recognition of its design quality and architectural output.

 Year